 According to a survey that assessed the rate of credit fraud around the world, the U.S. topped the list, right under Mexico.
 The report, culling data from the third quarter of 2012, revealed that 44% and 42% respondents, respectively, were victims of card fraud.
 Approximately 3% of the total U.S. population fall victim to identity theft, or 9 million people.
 One quarter of these cases involve some form of credit-card fraud.

 While the number may sound low, credit fraud can occur to anyone.
-All they need is one or more of the following pieces of information: full name, address, social security number, bank account number, employer and its address, your rate of pay.
+All a hacker needs is one or more of the following pieces of information: full name, address, social security number, bank account number, employer and its address, your rate of pay.
 It’s time to be more mindful of what you do with this data.
 Here are our tips for fraud protection:

 1. Take Account of Every Person Holding Your Credit Card Information